mrrobotisreal/AspireToExpandMobile/README.md

 ## Usage

-**NOTE**: In order to first log in to this app, you must manually insert a registration code into the MongoDB database on your instance of the AspireWithAlinaServer with the following properties:
+**NOTE**: In order to first log in to this app, you must manually insert a registration code into the MongoDB database on your instance of the AspireToExpandServer with the following properties:

 ```mongosh
 db.students.insertOne({